wiktorspryszynski/spotify_music_recommender/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-You can reach me through e-mail (spryszynskiwiktor@gmail.com).
+You can reach me through my e-mail: spryszynskiwiktor@gmail.com.